West Virginia Consolidated Public Retirement Board

 Distributions (whether eligible for lump sum refund or monthly annuity) must start by April 1 of the year following the later of:

-a) the date you reach age 72 if you were born before January 1, 1951; b) the date you reach age 73 if you were born after December 31, 1950; or c) the date upon which you terminate employment.
+b) the date you reach age 73 if you were born after December 31, 1950; or

 Approximately 6 to 12 months prior to retirement eligibility, members should contact the Board to request an estimate of benefits for all three retirement annuity options.
 An estimate is required prior to receiving a retirement packet.

+PERS members who have accrued, unused sick and/or annual leave days may be eligible to acquire additional credited service to be applied on the basis of 1 month of service credit granted for each 10 days of unused, accrued sick and/or annual leave.
+Such days will constitute additional service in the computation of retirement benefits.
+The additional credited service shall not be used in meeting initial eligibility for retirement criteria.
+In the alternative to increasing retirement benefits, members who participate in the Public Employee Insurance Agency (PEIA) may be eligible to apply accrued, unused sick and/or annual leave days at retirement toward the purchase of retiree health insurance under PEIA.
+Members should contact PEIA to determine if they are eligible for this option prior to retirement.
 Unused leave CANNOT be divided and used for both retirement service credit and PEIA coverage.
 Members who retire from a city, county, or any other non-direct employer of the State should contact their employer or PEIA regarding eligibility for PEIA insurance coverage.
 If the member separates from employment prior to eligibility for a retirement annuity, unused leave is not eligible to be used for additional retirement service or PEIA at a later date.

 If a member wishes to change a beneficiary(ies), he or she must complete a new beneficiary form and return it to the Board.
 The member should keep a copy of this form for his or her records.
 If a member's family situation changes (birth, death, divorce, marriage.), his or her beneficiary designation should be reevaluated.